Physics-50/Module-2/docs/week1.md

 ### Collecting data

-You have two main golas this week: first, you will practice levitating beads and reach a point where both partners can comfortably levitate beads for data collection.
+You have two main goals this week: first, you will practice levitating beads and reach a point where both partners can comfortably levitate beads for data collection.
 Second, you will collect sufficient exploratory data to make a preliminary estimate of the speed of sound.

 The basic strategy for determining the speed of sound using your acoustic levitator is as follows: